-Multiple events can be conducted on the site concurrently provided that the maximum number of people (paying or non-paying) does not exceed 38,500 within the park and that events comply with all conditions of consent.
+Multiple events can be conducted on the site concurrently provided that the maximum number of people (paying or non-paying) does not exceed a total of 2m2 per person for 70% of the total event area.

 Any event which is outside the parameters as described above must be the subject of a separate development application.